 - demonstrate knowledge of appropriate research approaches and apply research and evaluation skills in the contexts of research, report writing, case notes and referrals.

-This course requires students to undertake 806 hours of clinical placements, including a minimum of 328 hours of client contact and 478 hours of non-contact placement activities.
-Through these mandatory placements, students have an opportunity to apply theory to practice under supervision in clinical settings.
+This course requires you to undertake 756 hours of clinical placements, including a minimum of 288 hours of client contact and 468 hours of non-contact placement activities.
+Through these mandatory placements, you have an opportunity to apply theory to practice under supervision in clinical settings.
 For advice on professional experience intervention, support and unsatisfactory progress refer to the Professional experience intervention and support policyProfessional experience intervention and support policy (http://www.monash.edu/education/current-students/policies-and-procedures/professional-experience-intervention-and-support-policy).

-This course is approved for offering by the Malaysian Board of Counsellors (Lembaga Kaunselor Malaysia) and accredited by the Australian Counselling Association (ACA).
+This course is approved for offering by the Malaysian Board of Counsellors (Lembaga Kaunselor Malaysia) and accredited by the Australian Counselling Association (ACA) and the Psychotherapy and Counselling Federation of Australia (PACFA).

 The course is structured in three parts.
 Part A. Advanced preparatory units, Part B. Core units and Part C. Application units.